Oculus Rift Executive Dov Katz Arrested For Allegedly Trying To Have Sex With A Minor

 Katz was promptly arrested when he showed up at the hotel room with $600.
 He then tried to argue that he was only there to save the girl.
 This is part of the transcript that allegedly took place between Dov Katz and the undercover police officer posing as a minor according to the police report.

 “The two of them continue to text each other with Katz stating that he would be there 2100 hours.
 Katz also texts for a photo which was sent to Katz.
-At 1843 hours Katz texted “how old are you anyways?”
-Officer Sudel texted “19 u?”.
-Katz replied “30”.
-Officer Sudel then replied “K younger girls ok with u?”.
-Katz replied “Yes.
-More energy to keep up.”
+At 1843 hours Katz texted ‘how old are you anyways?’
+Officer Sudel texted ’19 u?’.
+Katz replied ’30’.
+Officer Sudel then replied ‘K younger girls ok with u?’.
+Katz replied ‘Yes.
+More energy to keep up.'”

 The next part is where the entire sting operation was concluded.
-According to Polygon, Officer Sudel, who was the undercover cop in this case then revealed that his character was just 15 years old.
+According to Polygon, Officer Sudel, who was the undercover cop in this case then revealed that his character was just 15-years-old.

 This does not seem to be a problem with Dov Katz and the two proceeded to text each other and send photos.
 According to the official report, the two proceeded to seal the deal.